web3actions/tx/README.md

 ### Send ETH to GitHub username

-This works only for users who have configured an address to use with Crypto Actions.
+This works only for users who have configured an address to use with Web3 Actions.

 ```yaml
 - uses: web3actions/tx@d3833db41e58cb4e7f329027ad30211a22e1c5e5